bulib/playhouse/google-analytics/readme.md

 This notebook updates the pageview data originally downloaded in the ga-site-review.
 It requires you set the last_update date in cell 2.

 When completed the notebook will create a new folder with updated csv files with the new data.
 The old data is preserved in the "last updated folder."

+### update-plotter

+This R notebook uses the data from the updater notebook to create a new set of graphs for each page.
+The graphs are stored in the same folder as the csv files.

+This notebook also requires that you set the last_update variable, this time in cell 1.